 The effect of viscous and the Joule dissipation on MHD free convection between two plates was first considered by Osterle et al.[7] and Poots et al. [8].
-The former authors considered the case in which the loading conditions corresponds to a short circuit and the letter treated the open- circuit case and also the entrance flow.
+The former authors considered the case in which the loading conditions corresponds to a short circuit and the letter treated the open-circuit case and also the entrance flow.

-Hughes et al. [5] considered the vertical channel to be connected through electrodes to an external circuit containing a finite load resistance RL and an emf source $V{app}$ and where the vertical plates are electrically conducting and of finite thickness.
-They assumed the electrical loading to be asymmetrical and employed an iteration scheme to solve the non-linear system of intergrodifferential equations governing this flow.
+Hughes et al. [5] considered the vertical channel to be connected through electrodes to an external circuit containing a finite load resistance RL and an emf source Vapp and where the vertical plates are electrically conducting and of finite thickness.
+They assumed the electrical loading to be asymmetrical and employed an iteration scheme to solve the nonlinear system of intergrodifferential equations governing this flow.
 Mahendra Mohan et al. [6] examined the free and forced convection effects in a rotating steady hydromagnetic viscous fluid between the two parallel plates maintaining the boundaries at constant temperature and taking the plates to be of finite conductivity.
 Prasada Rao et al. [9] investigated the influence of Hall currents on the free and forced convective flow of a viscous conducting fluid in a rotating channel maintained at constant temperature gradient along the channel walls under the influence of a transverse magnetic field.
-Rawat et al. [10] examined the free and forced to suction and injection in the presence of applied magnetic field.Yang et al. [14] considered the free and forced convective MHD flow between two vertical plates.
-Harmann et al. [3] studied the problem of the steady viscous laminar flow of an electrically conduction liquid between parallel plates under a uniform transverse magnetic field.
+Rawat et al. [10] examined the free and forced convection effects on the flow of an electrically conducting viscous fluid between two parallel and electrically conducting porous plates subjected to suction and injection in the presence of applied magnetic field.
+Yang et al. [14] considered the free and forced convective MHD flow between two vertical plates.
+Harmann et al. [3] studied the problem of the steady viscous laminar flow of an electrically conduction liquid between parallel palates under a uniform transverse magnetic field.
 The problem is simple but gives insight into the MHD generator, pump, flow matter and bearings and it forms the basic method per treating all viscous flow devices.